 In addition to integration with LYNX, several participants suggested that other first/last mile solutions such as shuttles and partnerships with Transportation Network Companies (TNC) like Uber and Lyft may provide a more feasible means of accessing SunRail stations.
-Seminole County has tried to address the last-mile issue by conducting an Uber pilot project that offered 25% off rides that begin or end at a SunRail station to incentivize shared first/last-mile mobility.
+Seminole County has tried to

 Last-mile solutions are already available as 38% of TOD residents said a bus shuttle was available to transport them from work to the station and 2% were already taking Uber/Lyft to the station.
 However, these options often are more expensive or take longer than driving.
 One respondent even said "I would need a car at every stop to use SunRail.
-Other respondents simply said it was faster or easier to "Pedestrian-friendly environments can increase the distance that commuters are willing to walk to reach their destinations."
+Other respondents simply said it was faster or easier to drive.

-drive.
 This highlights that it is still hard for commuters to be car free or car-lite (i.e. one car per household).
 Another option to address the first/last mile problem might be improving the connectivity of infrastructure around stations (see Recommendation #6).

-Studies have shown that connectivity of roadways and the provision of pedestrian amenities within employment or destination centers can positively influence ridership.5 Additionally, pedestrian-friendly environments can increase the distance that commuters are willing to walk to reach their destinations.5 This is particularly true in TOD station areas where most riders already walk to the station and improving bicycle and pedestrian networks could remove barriers to using SunRail.
-Enhancing micro-mobility options, such as walking, biking, and electric scooters, can also promote public health outcomes by enabling a more active lifestyle7.
+Studies have shown that connectivity of roadways and the provision of pedestrian amenities within employment or destination centers can positively influence ridership.
+Additionally, pedestrian-friendly environments can increase the distance that commuters are willing to walk to reach their destinations.
+This is particularly true in TOD station areas where most riders already walk to the station and improving bicycle and pedestrian networks could remove barriers to using SunRail.
+Enhancing micro-mobility options, such as walking, biking, and electric scooters, can also promote public health outcomes by enabling a more active lifestyle.
 This would help SunRail station areas to mature into neighborhoods that provide a better quality of life.